API Reference · v1

 How matching works

-The matching pipeline is fully pre-computed so that API calls return in single-digit milliseconds.
-Here's what happens between a player hitting a shot and a clip landing in your app:
+Matching is pre-computed, so API calls hit a single indexed SQL query.
+Here is what happens between a player hitting a shot and the clip landing in your app:

 i